Rangers vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has recorded 72 hits with 19 doubles, two triples, seven home runs and 23 walks.
+- Franco has collected 73 hits with 19 doubles, two triples, seven home runs and 23 walks.
 He has driven in 30 runs with 22 stolen bases.

 Franco Recent Games